- Goal 4

 You may need some time to memorize this passphrase, so you could write this one down if you'd like, but I only recommend doing so temporarily.
 If you would like to write this down temporarily, I recommend starting with a fresh index card or piece of paper that you can keep separate and safe until you destroy it.

 Once you've created your new, very strong, unique, random passphrase, head on over to the Bitwarden registration page to create your vault.

 On the registration form, you'll just need to enter your email address, your name, and this brand new “master password” you just created.
-We wouldn't recommend using a password hint.
+I wouldn't recommend using a password hint.
 And your password is random anyway, right?